 Pre-state Anarchism in the Arabian Peninsula

-Brasilia’s urban planning looked brilliant from this birds eye view but functioned famously atrociously that the 1950s trend of similiar high-modernist urban planning came to be called ‘Brasilia syndrom’ and ‘Helicopter urbanism’
+Scott uses Brasilia’s urban planning to drive the point - it looked brilliant from this birds eye view but functioned famously atrociously that the 1950s trend of similiar high-modernist urban planning came to be called ‘Brasilia syndrom’ and ‘Helicopter urbanism’

 A 1910 photo by Lehnert & Landrock showing a camel caravan migration in the desert